mattpolzin/OpenAPIKit/CONTRIBUTING.md

 ### Goals for each currently maintained major version

-`2.x`: Non-breaking changes that fix bugs for working with OpenAPI 3.0.x.
+`3.x`: Non-breaking changes that fix bugs or add improvements to the support of either OpenAPI Spec v3.0.x or OpenAPI Spec v3.1.x.
-`3.x`: Non-breaking changes that fix bugs or add improvements to the support of either OpenAPI 3.0.x or OpenAPI 3.1.x.
+`4.x`: Non-breaking changes that fix bugs or add improvements to the support of OpenAPI Spec v3.0.x, OpenAPI Spec v3.1.x, external dereferencing, or Swift concurrency.

 #### Goals for the Next/unreleased version
-The next major version will be `4.0`.
+The next major version will be `5.0`.

-This release will prioritize code-rewriting and project configuration updates that modernize the Swift used in this project.
+Priorities for this release have not been settled on yet.

-**Please create GitHub issues** to propose any specific code refactoring you would like to do as I am opinionated about the degree to which I want to refactor; in other words, I aim to adopt more modern Swift, but avoid structural changes motivated by a difference in opinion rather than common Swift coding practices.
+**Please create GitHub issues** to propose any specific code refactoring or breaking changes you would like to see as I am opinionated about the degree to which I want to refactor and breaking changes should be well motivated; in other words, I aim to adopt more modern Swift, but avoid structural changes motivated by a difference in opinion rather than common Swift coding practices.

-An example of a change I would love to see (albeit an especially trivial one) is the replacement of `if let something = something` with `if let something` (i.e. code that rebinds an optional to the same name within the following conditional scope).
-There are other trivial syntax transformations like this that I would very much appreciate.

 An example of a change I am open to but has slightly more potential for disruption would be refactoring generic code to use new `any`/`some` keywords.
 I would want to think through the specific suggestion and discuss in a GitHub ticket prior to seeing the Pull Request.